cbdevnet/mima/README.md

 Bug Bounty
 ==========
-The first 10 people to report a critical (as in, crashes on execution or missing/erroneous/broken functionality), not yet submitted/known bug in the latest releases of either mimasim or mimasm to cb@cbcdn.com are eligible to receive one Club Mate each (in Person, in Karlsruhe, at the KIT, in the FSMI) from me ;)
+The first 10 people to report a critical (as in, crashes on execution or missing/erroneous/broken functionality), not yet submitted/known bug or fix a listed known bug in the latest releases of either mimasim or mimasm are eligible, upon disclosure of said bug/fix to cb@cbcdn.com, to receive one Club Mate each (in Person, in Karlsruhe, at the KIT, in the FSMI) from me ;)

 People yet eligible: